The Pew Charitable Trusts

 The Pew Charitable Trusts is an independent non-profit, non-governmental organization (NGO), founded in 1948.

-With over 6 billion in assets, its stated mission is to serve the public interest by "improving public policy, informing the public, and invigorating civic life".
+Pew's stated mission is to serve the public interest by "improving public policy, informing the public, and invigorating civic life".
+Pew operates projects and conducts research across five main areas: communities, conservation, finance and economy, governing, and health.
+In addition, the Pew Research Center is a nonpartisan public polling and think tank that operates as a subsidiary of The Pew Charitable Trusts.

 History

+20th century

-The Trusts was established by the merging of several charitable funds that had been established between 1948 and 1979.
-The original funds were created by J. Howard Pew, Mary Ethel Pew, Joseph N. Pew Jr., and Mabel Pew Myrin—the adult sons and daughters of Sun Oil Company founder Joseph N. Pew and his wife, Mary Anderson Pew.
+Pew was established by the merging of several charitable trusts that had been established between 1948 and 1979.
+The original trusts were created by J. Howard Pew, Mary Ethel Pew, Joseph N. Pew Jr., and Mabel Pew Myrin, the adult sons and daughters of Sun Oil Company founder Joseph N. Pew and his wife, Mary Anderson Pew.
 Honoring their parents' religious conviction that good works should be done quietly, the original Pew Memorial Foundation was a grantmaking organization that made donations anonymously.

-The foundation became the Pew Memorial Trust in 1956, based in Philadelphia, the donors' hometown.
+In 1956, the foundation became the Pew Memorial Trust, based in Philadelphia, the donors' hometown.
 Between 1957 and 1979, six other trusts were created, representing the personal and complementary philanthropic interests of the four siblings.
+Assets held by the seven trusts totaled $6 billion as of 2020.
 The Trusts continues to be based in Philadelphia, Pennsylvania, with offices in Washington, D.C., London, and Brussels.

-Although today The Pew Charitable Trusts is non-partisan and non-ideological, Joseph Pew and his sons were politically conservative.
-The modern day organization works to encourage responsive government and support scientific research on a wide range of issues, including global ocean governance, correction reform, and antibiotic resistance.
+Although The Pew Charitable Trusts is non-partisan and non-ideological, Joseph Pew and his sons were politically conservative.
+The modern day organization works to encourage responsive government and support scientific research on a wide range of issues, including global marine conservation, correction reform, and biomedical research.
+Pew also conducts research and supports civic and cultural projects in Philadelphia.

 Early priorities of the Pew Memorial Trust included cancer research, the American Red Cross, and a pioneering project to assist historically black colleges.
-Later beneficiaries included conservative organizations such as the John Birch Society, the American Liberty League, and the American Enterprise Institute, as well as environmental organizations such as the Woods Hole Oceanographic Institution, Oceana, and mainstream think tanks like the center-left Brookings Institution.
-The Trusts continues to fund charities and the arts in Philadelphia.
+Later beneficiaries included American Enterprise Institute, Brookings Institution, American Liberty League, John Birch Society, Oceana, and Woods Hole Oceanographic Institution.

-In 2004, the Pew Trusts applied to the Internal Revenue Service (IRS) to change its status from private foundation to nonprofit organization.
+In 2004, Pew applied to the Internal Revenue Service (IRS) to change its status from a private foundation to a public charity in order to operate its own programs more efficiently.
 Since that change it can now raise funds freely and devote up to 5% of its budget to lobbying the public sector.

+In 2011, the Pew family was awarded the Carnegie Medal of Philanthropy in recognition of its support for The Pew Charitable Trusts.

-According to the Pew Trusts' website, four of the eleven Directors serving on the Board are named Pew.
+According to the Pew Trusts' website as of 2024, four of the eleven Directors serving on the Board are named Pew.

-Current concerns
+Projects

-Part of the Pew's mission includes a number of public policy projects.
-These projects focus on specific public policy issues: modernization of the civil legal system, Philadelphia local public policies; justice and public safety; student loans; ocean and fisheries protection; conservation of public lands and rivers; consumer finance and the greater economy; government reform; and public health issues.
+Pew operates several projects focused on specific public policy issues: modernization of the civil legal system, Philadelphia local public policies; justice and public safety; student loans; ocean and fisheries protection; conservation of public lands and rivers; consumer finance and the greater economy; government reform; and public health issues.